-How you present your business outside the actual location matters immensely – especially when most of your business traffic may come from online.
-Having professional looking flyers, brochures, logos and posters can really impact the level of business your small business gets online, if these are viewable from your website or in social media posts.
+How you present your business outside the actual location matters immensely – especially when most of your business traffic may come online.
+Having professional-looking flyers, brochures, logos, and posters can really impact the business level; your small business gets online if these are viewable from your website or in social media posts.

 Email marketing has the potential to be a very effective way to get new visitors to notice what your business has to offer.